celenityy/BadBlock/README.md

 * ⭐️ [EasyPrivacy](https://v.firebog.net/hosts/Easyprivacy.txt) - Also maintained by EasyList, another must-have list, this time focused on blocking unwanted tracking & data collection.

-* ⭐️ [Steven Black's Unified hosts (Adware + Malware)](https://github.com/StevenBlack/hosts/tree/master?tab=readme-ov-file#list-of-all-hosts-file-variants) - High quality & well-respected list, with careful & effective curation.
+* ⭐️ [Steven Black's Unified hosts (Adware + Malware)](https://github.com/StevenBlack/hosts/tree/master?tab=readme-ov-file#list-of-all-hosts-file-variants) - High quality & well-respected list, featuring careful curation & effective content blocking.
 Similar to Developer Dan's, I regularly see domains being blocked by it that other lists miss.
 This list also has very few false positives, and is even the default list in some DNS content blockers, such as [Pi-hole](https://pi-hole.net/).

 * ⭐️ [xRuffKez's Newly Registered Domains (NRDs)](https://github.com/hagezi/dns-blocklists?tab=readme-ov-file#new-newly-registered-domains-nrds-) - This list heavily improves security by blocking newly registered domains, which are commonly abused for malicious purposes.
 It may cause rare breakage in some cases, but I have not found many such instances.
 I would recommend using the `14 days` variant.
 Some cloud DNS providers (such as [NextDNS](https://nextdns.io/)) have built-in support for this feature, but if your DNS content blocking solution does not, you should be sure to use this list.